A special award of

 The John Philip Sousa

-Things must be good in Titusville, Florida because that is where In Schmidt has been for all 20 years of his teaching.
-Ian Schmidt went to Titusville after graduating from Wichita State with a Bachelors in Music, with a Business Emphasis. followed by a MM in Trombone Performance from Florida State.
+Things must be good in Titusville, Florida because that is where In Schwindt has been for all 20 years of his teaching.
+Schwindt went to Titusville after graduating from Wichita State with a Bachelors in Music, with a Business Emphasis. followed by a MM in Trombone Performance from Florida State.

-What Schmidt has done for Titusville is probably best seen in some of the awards he has won, including:
+What Schwindt has done for Titusville is probably best seen in some of the awards he has won, including:

 FMEA’s Secondary Music teacher of the Year